Preporato

 NVIDIA GPU Platform Quick Reference

-You need to know these platforms cold.
-The exam tests specific differences between them — not just "DGX is a GPU server" but which generation, how many GPUs, what interconnect, and what power envelope.
+You need to know these cold.
+Not "DGX is a GPU server."
+More like: which generation, how many GPUs, what interconnect, what power envelope, and can you air-cool it or not.

 PlatformGPUsGPU GenerationNVLink BW (per GPU)Total System PowerCoolingUse Case